gebhardm/flmdisplay/combined/raspi_setup.md

 # About

-*serve_flmdata.js* is a Javascript script running on **node.js** to receive and persist Fluksometer readings in a MySQL database and visualizing them in a panel and chart web service - so it needs node.js installed...
+*serve_flmdata.js* is a Javascript script running on **node.js** to receive and persist Fluksometer readings in a MySQL database and visualizing them in a panel and chart web service - so it needs [node.js](http://nodejs.org) installed...
 It connects to the FLM's MQTT broker on the discovered IP address(es) using the multicast DNS service discovery - so there is no further configuration to change beside the required setup steps described in the following.

 # Setup on a Raspberry Pi

-To use the (combined) Fluksometer persistence and visualization script you have to perform some preparation steps.
+To use the combined Fluksometer persistence and visualization script you have to perform some preparation steps.

 ## Foundation

-Foundation to all following steps is a clean installation of Raspbian Debian Wheezy.
-Get the current distribution from [www.raspberrypi.org/downloads](http://www.raspberrypi.org/downloads).<br>
+Foundation to all following steps is a clean installation of Raspbian/Debian.
+Get the current distribution from [www.raspberrypi.org/downloads](http://www.raspberrypi.org/downloads).
+I chose the Jessie lite variant.
-At time of initially setting this up, it was version June 2014 (2014-06-20).
-I did not experience any issue with a newer fresh install (e.g. with version 2014-09-09) nor after *sudo apt-get update && sudo apt-get upgrade*.

 On fresh install perform the usual RasPi configuration steps